 When you are adding or removing memory, you can use any combination of DIMM sizes 16, 32, 64, or 128 MB.
+Be sure to fill each system-memory connector sequentially, starting at DIMM 0.
+For the location of DIMM 0, see "Identifying Parts on the System Board" on page 10.

-The following table shows suggested memory configurations for your computer; this table and additional information are also found on the underside of the computer cover.
+The following table shows possible memory configurations for your computer; this table and additional information are also found on a label inside the computer.